Queens Bicycle Accident Attorneys

 - Up to two cyclists are permitted to ride side by side in the roadway, but they should ride single file when they are being passed by cars and other vehicles.
 Additionally, cyclists should ride single file when passing pedestrians or other bicyclists.
 No more than two cyclists may ride side by side, even when there is enough space for more.

 - While most states have accepted 3 feet to be sufficient passing space, New York is one of the few states that leaves it up to the driver of a vehicle to determine how much space is enough room to safely pass a bicyclist.

 This list represents only some of the bicycle laws in New York; it’s important that you know and abide by all applicable state and municipal laws anytime you are out cycling.

 Despite the recent surge in bicyclists in the city, drivers often don’t remember to look for them when backing up, making turns, or merging in city traffic.
 Delivery trucks late at night may not see cyclists who are riding in the dark, especially when the cyclists are not wearing light-colored or reflective clothing.
 If you’ve ever seen a bicycle painted white and chained to a street sign, you’ve seen a place where a cyclist lost his or her life because of such an accident.

 Even when bikers survive these collisions, they can nonetheless suffer ongoing and severe injuries, including:

 These and other common bicycle accident injuries require costly medical attention.
 Who will pay for your medical bills or for your lost wages if you require an extended hospital stay?
 We believe that the person responsible for the accident should also be responsible for the damages you have suffered as a result.
-At The Law Firm of Davidoff & Associates, our Queens bicycle accident attorneys represent injured bikers who have been hurt by negligent drivers in Queens and throughout New York.
+At Davidoff Law, our Queens bicycle accident attorneys represent injured bikers who have been hurt by negligent drivers in Queens and throughout New York.